google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs- (33) Malabar Nut ஆடாதொடை Skip to main content

 Chemical composition

 Several alkaloids are present in the leaves.
-The most important is vasicine, a quinazoline alkaloid responsible for the medicinal activity of the plant.[citation needed] The vasicine yield of the herbage has been measured as 0.541 to 1.1% by dry weight.
+The most important is vasicine, a quinazoline alkaloid responsible for the medicinal activity of the plant.[citation needed] The vaccine yield of the herbage has been measured as 0.541 to 1.1% by dry weight.

 Pharmacology

-This shrub has a number of traditional medicinal uses.
+This shrub has many traditional medicinal uses.

 Vasicine, the active compound, has been compared to theophylline both in vitro and in vivo.
 Another, vasicinone, showed bronchodilatory activity in vitro but bronchoconstrictory activity in vivo; it is probably biotransformed in vivo, causing bronchoconstriction.
 Both the alkaloids in combination (1:1) showed pronounced bronchodilatory activity in vivo and in vitro.
-Vasicine also exhibited strong respiratory stimulant activity, moderate hypotensive activity and cardiac-depressant effect; vasicinone was devoid of these activities.
+Vasicine also exhibited strong respiratory stimulant activity, moderate hypotensive activity, and cardiac-depressant effect; vasicinone was devoid of these activities.
 The cardiac-depressant effect was significantly reduced when a mixture of vasicine and vasicinone was used.
 Vasicinone (dl-form) showed no effect on the isolated heart, but probably the l-form is a weak cardiac stimulant.
 Clinical trials of a commercial drug containing vasicinone and vasicinone have not revealed any side effects while treating bronchial asthma.

 Names